 Paradise Valley Nature Reserve is a hidden KwaZulu-Natal gem tucked away between Pinetown and Pietermaritzburg.
-The coastal forest and grasslands have local history, including “mysterious burial mounds” and remains of The Umbilo Waterworks built in 1887 and now a national monument.
+The coastal forest and grasslands have local history, including “mysterious burial mounds” and remains of The Umbilo Waterworks.
+Built in 1887 it’s a South African national monument.

 “In the late 19th Century, Durbanites caught a train to Pinetown Bridge and walked down to The Waterworks for picnicking, boating, fishing, and hiking.
 In 1905, a destructive flood quickly put an end to Umbilo Dam.”

 The bridge gave way, and the ensuing tidal wave killed hundreds of people and destroyed countless homes on the lower Umbilo riverbanks.
 Durban discovered alternative water supplies, so Umbilo Dam was never rebuilt.

 There are four hiking trails in the nature reserve – Duiker, Bushbuck, Waterfall, and Dormouse.
 They begin at the Interpretive Centre on a path leading down to the picnic area.
 The start of the Waterfall Trail is a 30-minute walk over old wooden bridges on the other side of the Umbilo River.
 The trail continues following beautiful flat river rock and thick jungle-like terrain with massive strelitzias – wild banana trees.